HIM at KOKO

 Photos: Alejo Garcia

-For further information about HIM and future events visit here.
+For further information and future events visit HIM’s website here.

 Watch the official video for Tears on Tape here: